AlanFermat/AlanFermat.github.io/_posts/2018-12-06-TensorFlow.md

 Now we want to build our neural network.
 We know from the previous post that a neural network is basically a variation of matrix multiplication.

-By convention, tensorflow will require people to have place holders for the data.
+By convention, Tensorflow will require people to have place holders for the data.
 Therefore, we will have our place holder for x (input data) and y (labels) as below.

 ```
 dimension = 784